8 min Read

-When my nine-year-old daughter Lucy recently asked if she could walk to the corner store alone, my immediate response was “no”.
+Turns out, I had more parental anxiety than I thought.
+When my then nine-year-old daughter Lucy asked if she could walk to the corner store alone, my immediate response was “no”.
 Lucy pushed and prodded and protested.
 She was eager to buy a chocolate bar with her allowance money, was bored hanging around the house and clearly wanted a grown-up adventure.
 I remembered how, at that age, my mom would regularly send me out to the store to buy milk or pasta for that night’s dinner, or (egad!) a pack of DuMaurier Lights.
 I took a deep breath, told Lucy to bring the dog with her and tried very hard not to think of all the bad things that could happen.
 Twenty minutes later she arrived home, happy as a clam.
 I breathed a sigh of relief.

 Since when did allowing your kid to go to the store alone feel like such a daring act?

 It begins when kids are infants and we load them up with intellectually stimulating toys.
 It progresses through preschool when we pick their friends by arranging playdates, and stretches into grade school when we sign them up for a host of organized after-school activities.
 It can continue into their teens and 20s when parents fill out their university applications, give them wake-up calls to ensure they show up on time for work and welcome them home with open arms when they are adults and can’t manage on their own.

 Raising kids this way can feel more like product development than human development.
 We want to produce the most well adjusted, smart, well rounded and successful progeny possible, but we’re also producing anxiety-ridden parents.

 Parents today worry more about their kids than any previous generation and our anxiety about our kids is one of the top reasons Canadians are seeking therapy, says Dr. John Service, a director with the Canadian Psychological Association.
 There are a slew of reasons for this rising tide of anxious parents: